ExHammer/hammer-backend-redis/README.md

 ## Run tests locally

 You need a running Redis instance.
 One can be started locally using `docker-compose up -d`.
-Export `$HAMMER_REDIS_URL` before running the tests.
-That variable should have the form `redis://HOST:PORT` (see https://hexdocs.pm/redix/Redix.html#start_link/1-using-a-redis-uri).
+See the docker-compose.yml for more details on.

 ## Getting Help

-If you're having trouble, either open an issue on this repo, or reach out to the maintainers ([@shanekilkelly](https://twitter.com/shanekilkelly)) on Twitter.
+If you're having trouble, open an issue on this repo.